Lisa Havilah

-Lisa Havilah is the CEO of the Museum of Applied Arts & Sciences (MAAS) in Sydney, Australia.
+Lisa Havilah is the former CEO of the Museum of Applied Arts & Sciences (MAAS) in Sydney, Australia.
 She has previously directed various arts centres in Sydney, including Carriageworks and Campbelltown Arts Centre.
+She resigned on 27 August 2026 amid a state government investigation into "governance and procurement practices" at the museum.
+NSW Government Architect Abbie Galvin will take Havilah's place in an acting capacity.

 Early life and education

 Havilah grew up on a dairy farm in Berry.
 She attended Bomaderry High, But was "disengaged and uninterested".
 She has said that her passion for art was influenced by her ceramicist mother.
 She studied painting and creative writing at art school.
 Due to her father's influence she also studied law, which she has said gave her "a different level of discipline".